Known as Belgium’s “capital of cool”, “city of diamonds” and “city of fashion”, the attractions in Antwerp are endless.

 4. Trace 400 years of printing at the Plantin-Moretus museum

-Without doubt one of the top things to do in Antwerp, Belgium, is to head to one of the city’s wonderful museums.
+Without a doubt one of the top things to do in Antwerp, Belgium, is to head to one of the city’s wonderful museums.
 Not just a rainy day activity, in this city there’s a great variety of interesting museums for any weather.

 The Plantin-Moretus museum has got to be high on the list if you have any interest in books and the history of the printing industry.
 Contents aside, it’s a stunning building that in the 16th century was the house and printing establishment of the influential book printer Christophe Plantin and then his successor and son-in-law Jan Moretus.